sindrekjr/nwn-server-status-functions/README.md

 curl http://localhost:7071/api/poll/46.4.59.55/5123
 ```

 You should receive a response which includes `statusQueryGetUri`.
-This address is used to fetch the polling orchestrations current status once it has been triggered.
+This address is used to fetch the polling orchestration's current status once it has been triggered.

 ## Docs
 - [Durable Functions Overview | Microsoft Docs](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-overview?tabs=csharp)